enyeahgo/simple-api-nodejs-firebase/README.md

 npm install
 ```

 Note: Make sure you have your Firebase project's service account handy.
-We need to place it on the <code>node_modules/firebase-admin</code> folder
+We need to place it in the <code>node_modules/firebase-admin</code> folder

 Live Demo: <a href="https://api-enliven.herokuapp.com/form.html" target="_blank">API-ENLIVEN</a>